qpdf/qpdf/README-maintainer.md

    properly handled.

  * Remember to avoid using operator[] with std::string or std::vector.
-See README.hardening for details.
+See README-hardening.md for details.

  * Increment shared library version information as needed (LT_* in configure.ac)